miikko/sulis-vuorovahti/README.md

 1. Create a Discord bot and get the token from Discord Developer Portal
 2. Create a server for the bot and invite it to the server
-3. Create two text channels in your Discord server that normal users should not have write access to:
+3. Create three text channels in your Discord server that normal users should not have write access to:
    - One for the timetable display
    - One for notifications
+   - One for history of rare slots (only bot should have read access to this channel)

 ## Setup